-This project, fondly called Chelsea's Wish, brings families to Epilepsy Awareness Day at Disneyland on November 2-3, 2016.
+This project, fondly called Chelsea's Wish, brings families to Epilepsy Awareness Educational Expo and Day at Disneyland each November.
 Many families dealing with the stresses of epilepsy/seizures are exhausted, both emotionally and financially.
 Many are single-parent or one-income families because of the care needed.
 They deserve a break!!!
-CHF grants comfort and hope!
+The Chelsea Hutchison Foundation grants comfort and hope!

 So many families and individuals living with epilepsy are isolated and financially strapped.
 Because epilepsy is so misunderstood, families fight daily for the help they need.
 Many are single-parent or one-income families who work incredibly hard to make ends meet.
 Add high medical costs, the care and equipment that can go along with an unstable individual, the burden is high.
 It is not uncommon for a family to have a loved one who seizes 50-100 times a day.